oli-obk/JITSARF/WhoWhatWhere.md

 ## Planets

-Lauch: the only rocky planet in Keks system.
+Porre: the only rocky planet in Keks system.
 Home to the Ra'zk.
 In the habitable zone.
 The first already inhabited planet that any Venere travelled to.

 ## Places